 - Leave the fermentation vessel with future wine in a dark place with a stable temperature of 18-28°C. Cover it with a thick layer fabric.

 - Regardless of the yeast activity and temperature jostaberry wine fermentation lasts about 30-55 days.
-After that, the water seal stops bubbling (emitting gas) or the glove deflates, there’s a layer of unconsolidated sediment at the bottom, and the wine itself becomes noticeably lighter.
+After that, the airlock stops bubbling (emitting gas), there’s a layer of unconsolidated sediment at the bottom, and the wine itself becomes noticeably lighter.
 When all of these signs are visible you can move on to the next step.

 If fermentation does not seem to stop after 60 days from the date of must laying you should pour the wine from the sediment and set it for further fermentation under the air lock at the same temperature.

 - After the young wine has stopped fermenting gently pour it through a tube or hose into another vessel without touching the sediment at the bottom.
 Optionally you can sweeten the beverage with sugar to taste or increase ABV with alcohol (vodka).

 - Bottle the wine for aging and try to fill the bottles to the brim in order to minimize the contact with oxygen.
 Hermetically seal the bottles afterward.
 If you added sugar at the previous step you should keep the bottles with airlocks for the first 7-10 days in case the wine starts fermenting again.

 - Place the young jostaberry wine into a fridge, cellar or basement with a temperature of 3-16°C. Leave it for at least 60 days.
 Preferable aging time is 5-6 months.

 - As long as there’s a 4-5 cm layer of sediment forming (at first every 10 days and then less frequent) filter the wine by pouring it through a tube from one vessel into another without touching the sediment.